tpieo/tpieo.github.io/_posts/2022-05-20-env-config-golang-in-linux/2022-05-20-env-config-golang-in-linux.md

 ---
-title: "env config: golang in linux"
+title: "Environment Configuration: Golang in Linux"
-categories: ["golang", "env config"]
+categories: ["golang", "environment configuration"]
 ---

 All command use sudo or in su mode.